 This programme provides teaching modes which include classroom lectures, small group tutorial discussion, student presentation, experiments, case studies, and field trips to places like mainland China, North America, Europe, Africa, Australia and South-East Asia.
 The Mentorship Programme provides an opportunity for students to maintain close and direct interactions with professionals and gain working and life experience.
 Students can also take part in summer internship to gain practical working experience.

 The mindscape of geo-visionaries is able to grow beyond their physical and cultural surroundings to address the environmental challenges for a sustainable future.
-So is the mindscape of Natalie Chung, a fourth year student in Geography and Resource Management (GRM).
+So is the mindscape of Natalie Chung, a graduate of Geography and Resource Management (GRM).
 ‘I chose GRM as it is a multi-disciplinary programme encompassing diverse knowledge in the social and natural sciences.
 There’s a plethora of courses to choose from, and the curriculum structure is flexible enough for me to explore my academic interests.’

 ‘We equip our students with geographical knowledge and skills with an emphasis on effective resource management pertinent to the sustainable development of the humankind,’ said Prof. Fung Tung, chairman of GRM.
 “Resource management, particularly in the context of human-environment relationship, has always been the focal point of interest and inquiry in geographical studies.
 The ‘management’ element focuses on spatial monitoring, assessment and analysis, optimal allocation and utilization of natural and environmental resources.”